Teaching a child food is not inherently good or bad

 - Exposing your child to diets or restricting of any kind, such as Atkins, keto, paleo, Weight Watchers, juice cleanses, or intermittent fasting

 Instead, you should teach your child to tune into their body’s signals and talk about them.
-Teach them that their body knows what it needs and tells us in the form of hunger, fullness and cravings—something known as body wisdom.
+Teach them that their body knows what it needs and tells us in the form of hunger, fullness, and cravings—something known as body wisdom.

-Let them know all foods are allowed, and no foods are off limits.
-Unless they have a legitimate food allergy.
-Tell them it’s OK to overeat when something tastes good, and they want more.
+Let them know all foods are allowed, and no foods are off-limits.
+Unless they have a legitimate food allergy, tell them it’s OK to overeat when something tastes good and they want more.

 Here’s how to get started with intuitive eating for both you and your child:

-- Grant yourselves permission to eat whenever you feel hungry and to eat whatever you want
+- Grant yourselves permission to eat whenever you feel hungry and to eat whatever you want.

 Educate them about well-being and take the focus off weight

 When you shift the focus from weight to well-being, you take the pressure off your children to maintain or reach a certain weight, which is not entirely under an individual’s control.
-Plus, research has found focusing on weight tends to lead to disordered eating behaviors and weight gain.
-(3) Instead, teach them that bodies can be healthy or unhealthy at any weight, and foods provide energy and nourishment for the body to function.
+Plus, research has found focusing on weight tends to lead to disordered eating behaviors and weight gain.3 Instead, teach them that bodies can be healthy or unhealthy at any weight, and foods provide energy and nourishment for the body to function.

 Ditch diet culture and healthism beliefs

 Diet culture is all around us.
 Use examples of diet culture as teaching moments.
-If you are at the grocery store with your child, explain to them why various advertisements on food are harmful and shame people into ignoring their intuition and hunger cues in favor of calorie restriction and cutting out entire food groups, which are actually disordered eating behaviors.
+If you are at the grocery store with your child, explain to them why various advertisements on food are harmful and shame people into ignoring their intuition and hunger cues in favor of calorie restriction and cutting out entire food groups, which are disordered eating behaviors.

 If you overhear someone making judgmental comments about someone else’s cart, you can explain to your child that this is an example of healthism, in which people believe the pursuit of health is important above all else to an unhealthy extreme.
 Such healthiest attitudes are actually harmful to well-being.